 Many universities offer a huge range of services to help you launch your career, both through the careers service and related bodies such as enterprise hubs.
-Some of these may surprise you – for example, did you know that, depending on your university, you could explore your personality, take free practice psychometric tests (and get help if you don’t do as well as you will need to), apply for funding to support a business idea or charity you want to launch, or speak to a business adviser?
+Some of these may surprise you – for example, did you know that, depending on your university, you could explore your personality, take free practice psychometric tests (and get help if you don't do as well as you'll need to), apply for funding to support a business idea or charity you want to launch, or speak to a business adviser?
 What’s more, there’s seldom a charge to use them (unless you want to, say, rent space for your start-up business).

 If you're reading this during the coronavirus pandemic, it's likely that a number of these services will still be available to you.
 Many forms of help provided by careers services were virtual to start with and services are doing their best to offer things such as one-to-one careers guidance remotely while staff are working from home.
 We appreciate that career services may differ by university, so you'll need to contact yours to find out what they offer.